BLACKBIRD - Sneak Peek

 “By threats and force, using others as pawns,” I hissed, pressing the dagger at his ribs a little firmer.

-Mr. Lin’s elbow drove back and I twisted out of the way before it broke my nose.
+The Boss drove his elbow back.
+I twisted out of the way before it broke my nose.
 A red spark, like a small flame, flickered in his hand and I pressed the dagger at his side deeper.
-He let out a wheeze of air and I twisted the blade before he bellowed.
-The thin walls of the room would not silence his screams, but The Boss had just ordered his associate to leave, and so no one would hear him tonight—no one who cared anyway.
+He let out a wheeze of air as I twisted the hilt before he bellowed.
+The thin walls of the room would not silence his screams, but The Boss had just ordered his associate to leave.
+No one would hear him tonight—no one who cared anyway.
 The flash of red disappeared.

-The High Fae were always harder to take down, but the iron blades of my daggers quelled their magic just enough for me to finish the job.
-Stealth and speed were the skills I controlled, ones ruthlessly trained into me, but as a lesser fae I possessed no magic.
-Outside of the abilities all fae possessed—quicker healing, longer lives and sharper senses—I had little to combat magic if it came to that, my ability to track scents only got me to my mark, it didn’t help me win.
-So, iron would have to do, tonight.
+The High Fae were harder to take down, but the iron blades of my daggers quelled their magic enough for me to finish the job.
+Stealth and speed were the skills I controlled; ones ruthlessly trained into me.
+I had little to combat magic if it came to that, my ability to track scents only got me to my mark, it didn’t help me win.
+So, iron would have to do tonight.

-“I gave you my terms,” I said smoothly.
+“I gave you my terms,” I said dryly.
 “Do you agree to them?”

 “I...
 I have a family to take care of.
 And these men need me.
 They need a leader.”

 My blades sliced simultaneously.
-The dagger at his side twisted up under his rib cage, while the blade at his throat silenced any screams.
-Warm blood spilled on my blades.
+The dagger at his side twisted up and under his rib cage, while the knife at his throat silenced any screams, sliding across his neck.
+Warm blood spilled on my hands.
 I stepped back, wiping them on my cloak as The Boss dropped to his knees with a thud.
-He clutched his throat, as if he could stop what was coming.
+He clutched his throat as if he could stop what was coming.

 I crouched down beside him, his eyes widening at the sight of me as I pulled my hood back.
 Recognition flashed across his face, staring at the young thief, the insignificant nothing—or so everyone believed—who had been the one to take him down.
-“You have been found worthy,” I said.
+“You have been found worthy,” I said, my voice low.
 “Worthy of death.”

-I didn’t wait to see him die.
-I stood and replaced my daggers in their sheaths and slid back through the window, jumping gracefully into the alley between the two buildings.
+I didn’t wait to watch him die.
+I stood, replacing my daggers in their sheaths and slid back through the window, jumping gracefully into the alley between the two buildings.
 My black cloak fluttered behind me like a bird on the wind. and my feet moved the second I hit the ground.
-Kotori followed from high above through the night sky as I made my way back home.
+Kotori followed from high above, scanning the night sky and directing me away from any guards still patrolling the city.

-The streets weaved in and out, narrow in some areas so only one person could pass, but I was alone in the darkness.
-The steep decline back down to the slums had my legs fighting for purchase and my muscle screaming, but it made me feel alive.
-My adrenaline was still pumping.
+The streets weaved in and out, a steep decline back down to the slums which had my legs fighting for purchase and my muscle screaming, but it made me feel alive.
+My adrenaline still pumping.
 At night, even unknown, I was important.
 Unlike in the daylight when all these people saw was a lesser fae scum—a thief and a liar.
 I was still all those things when the sun set, but suddenly they needed my skills.
 They paid for my skills.

-It didn't take long to reach the river’s edge, icy mountain water flowed calmly over a shallow rock bed, and the moon reflected off its surface, waving gently with the current.
-Kotori took up her spot on the perch overlooking the river at the center of a courtyard in the slums.
-A small copper pan hanging from the outstretched limb of her pole where more names would one day be presented for the Blackbird.
+It didn't take long to reach the river’s edge.
+Icy mountain water flowed calmly over a rock bed near the shore.
+The moon reflected off its surface, waving gently with the current.
+Kotori took up her spot on a perch overlooking the river at the center of a courtyard in the slums.
+A small copper pan hung from the outstretched limb of her pole where more names would one day be presented for the Blackbird.
 Coins rattled at the bottom of the pan as a light breeze caused it to sway, payment from the citizens of Mioto in hopes the Blackbird wouldn’t seek them out, or for a job completed.
 Kotori was like an idol to them—a God—and my identity remained unknown.

-I whistled a goodbye before stepping onto the wood bridge spanning over the river.
+I whistled goodbye before stepping onto the wood bridge spanning over the deeper part of the river.
 The docks swayed with the water beneath them, held down by weights below the surface, challenging my balance.
-Farther down the docks, lining both sides of the river, were fishermen preparing for sunrise which was only hours away, when they would sail out into the Black Sea.
-Their boats stirred in the distance where the river widened and deepened.
-They didn’t see me—I always remained hidden.
+Farther down the docks, lining both sides of the wide river, were fishermen preparing for sunrise, which was only hours away, when they would sail out into the Black Sea.
+No one saw me—they never did.

-Crossing the river I reached the homes on the other side.
+Crossing the river, I reached the homes on the other side.
 Small buildings only one story high and so close to the river the wood was warped and smelled of mold.
 Tiles were broken from the corners of roofs and patched up holes were covered with whatever could be found.
-Flowered curtains floated out of an open window, and I pushed them back in and closed the shutters.
-Before I opened my door, I ran my blood stained daggers through the clean river water, drying them with the edge of my cloak and stashing it all under my arm before sneaking inside.
+Flowered curtains floated out of an open window, and I pushed them back in, closing the shutters.
+Before I opened my door, I ran my blood-stained hands through the clean river water, drying them with the edge of my cloak and stashing my weapons under my arm before sneaking inside.

 It was quiet in my tiny home.
 Mother and Grandmother both already asleep, used to the late hours I kept with the fake job I claimed to have.
 Neither knew what I really did when the sun set, but I did it all for them.
 So, I could pay back a debt both with money and blood, and to ensure those who would harm them never got a chance.
 This wasn’t the life I had planned for myself, not when I joined Shikaku Academy at the age of twelve, but it was my reality now.
 Death, vengeance and blood was something I was finally good at, finally proud of.
-Guilt didn’t stir up nightmares as I fell asleep—it never did.
+Guilt didn’t stir up nightmares as I fell into bed, quickly falling asleep—it never did.